10 Runway ready

 9 Workforce ready

-- Prestwick features a strong presence of international aerospace companies, including UTC, GE Caledonian, BAE Systems, Spirit and Woodward, Inc.
+- Prestwick features a strong presence of international aerospace companies, including Collins Aerospace, GE Caledonian, BAE Systems, Spirit and Woodward, Inc.

 - It is an established centre of excellence for MRO, aero structures and design engineering